immunogenomics/SCENT/README.md

 ### 2.)
 Using SCENT with parallelized jobs.

-`SCENT_parallelization.R` is the code necessary for running parallelized SCENT jobs.
+`SCENT_parallelization.R` is the example code necessary for running parallelized SCENT jobs.
 This code needs a `SCENT_Object.rds` file that contains a list of gene-peak pairs.
 To generate this object please follow the SCENT_parallelize.Rmd vignette file.